Karsakpay inscription

 The Karsakpay inscription (also called the Timur's stone) is a message carved on April 28, 1391 into a fragment of rock in Ulu Tagh mountainside near the Karsakpay mines, Kazakhstan.
 It was found in 1935.
 It consists of three lines in Arabic, and eight lines in Chagatai, written in the Old Uyghur alphabet.

-After its discovery, the Karsakpay inscription was taken to the Hermitage Museum of in Leningrad (now Saint Petersburg) in 1936, where it is today.
+After its discovery, the Karsakpay inscription was taken to the Hermitage Museum in Leningrad (now Saint Petersburg) in 1936, where it is today.
 The inscription mentions how Timur is asking to those reading the inscription to remember him with a prayer.

 The inscription was researched and published by Nicholas Poppe in 1940, and later researched by Napil Bazilhan, Hasan Eren, Olga Borisovna Frolova, A. P. Grigoryev, N.N.
 Telitsyn, A.N.
 Ponomarev and Zeki Velidi Togan.

 Measurements

 The inscription measures 80x40 centimeters.
 The depth of the carvings are within 1.5–2 millimeters.
 The distance between Arabic and Chagatai lines are 18 centimeters.